parsa-rangriz/parsa-rangriz.github.io/_pages/cv.md

 * Awarded the **Summer@EPFL** Fellowship, 2022
 * 5th Place in the **26th Iran Universities Physics Olympiad**, held by Sanjesh Organization, Iran, 2021
 * Silver Medal in the **30th Iran National Physics Olympiad**, held by Young Scholars’ Club, Iran, 2017
-* Recipient of Scholarships and Member of **Iran's National Elites Foundation**, 2018-2023.

 ## Work Experiences